biocorecrg/nextflow-course-2025-spring/_sources/nextflow_4.rst.txt

   :width: 800

-**Nextflow Tower** is an open-source monitoring and managing platform for Nextflow workflows.
+**Nextflow Seqera Platform (formerly known as Tower)** is an open-source monitoring and management platform for Nextflow workflows.
 There are two versions:

 - Open source for monitoring of single pipelines.
 - Commercial one for workflow management, monitoring, and resource optimization.

 We will show the open-source one.

-First, you need to access the `tower.nf <https://tower.nf/>`__ website and login.
+First, you need to access the `Seqera platform <https://https://cloud.seqera.io/>`__ website and login.

 .. image:: images/tower.png
   :width: 800

 We recommend using either Google or GitHub for login.
-The email has to be accepted manually by the tower team.

 .. image:: images/tower0.png
   :width: 800